DeviCatOutlet/devicatoutlet.github.io/channelinfo.md

 Please note: Bundle giveaways are capped to 1x winner per month.
 As in, everyone is allowed to win up to 1x bundle giveaway in the same month.

+Privacy note: Information received from giveaway winners is specifically for sending out their gift and nothing more.